OSGeo/gdal/doc/source/drivers/vector/miramon.rst

 Field sizes
 -----------

-The driver knows to auto-extend string and integer fields to dynamically accommodate for the length of the data to be inserted.
+The driver will automatically extend string and integer fields to dynamically accommodate the length of the data to be inserted.

 Size Issues
 -----------